TheVisualHub/VisualFactory/README.md

 # 🎨 FisualFactory

-**FisualFactory** is a creative arsenal of high-impact scripts dedicated to **cinematic 3D visualization and molecular graphics**.
+Welcome to the **FisualFactory** - a creative arsenal of high-impact scripts crafted for **cinematic 3D visualization and molecular graphics**.
 Most of scripts are designed to operate within the internal Python environemnt of **ChimeraX**.

 🔭 These tools leverage cutting-edge visual technologies to create data-informed visualizations of molecular word. 🧬